CubeVic/My_notes/docs/Coding/Python/Scripts/Scrapy_and_Scrapyrt.md

 class CoinSpider(scrapy.Spider):
     name = "coin"
 ```
-Now let’s say to Scrapy what is the first URL you want to send a request to.
-We’ll do it with a start_requests method.
-This method will return the Scrapy request to the URL you want to crawl.
-In our case, it looks like this:
+Now we need to tell Scrapy what is the URL we want to send the request to.
+We’ll use `start_requests` method.
+This method will return the Scrapy request to the URL we want to crawl.

 ```python
 import scrapy